dillionlim/brainhack-til-2025/README.md

 | OCR | DocTR | 0.981 | 0.841 |
 | Surprise | TSP-SSIM (Low-N-Regime) + Beam Search-SSIM (High-N-Regime) [^4] | 1.000 | 0.965 |

+It is interesting to note that the reinforcement learning scores will not be introduced here, because the variance in scores would be very high between different submissions.
+Strategies to mitigate this during qualifiers and semi-finals/finals respectively would be discussed in the RL section.

 [^2]: This was achieved via an unconventional technique, which will be elaborated on, below, hence, the semi-final model would be significantly different.
 [^3]: This was achieved using hardware-specific TensorRT optimizations.
 However, since semi-final participant servers were built on a 5070Ti architecture, which we do not have access to, we ended up switching to a Pytorch implementation with a slightly lower, but comparable speed score.
 [^4]: C++ and Python implementations ended up having the exact same accuracy / speed combination, to 3 significant figures.